vojay-dev/vojay-dev.github.io/_posts/2024-12-24-pydanticai-airflow.md

 In the pioneering days of aviation, pilots flew through clouds with little more than basic instruments and raw instinct.
 Each flight was a dance between human judgment and mechanical power, relying heavily on experience and intuition for success.
 A slight miscalculation or unexpected weather change could spell disaster.
 They used amazing technology with little control over it.

+{: .note }
-> When I first started integrating LLMs into production systems, I felt like one of those early pilots—commanding immense power with minimal instrumentation.
+When I first started integrating LLMs into production systems, I felt like one of those early pilots—commanding immense power with minimal instrumentation.
 Every deployment felt like a leap of faith.

 ![AI agents getting ready for Airflow]({{site.baseurl}}/images/blog/2024-12-24-03.jpg) *AI agents getting ready for Airflow, source: generated with Adobe Firefly*